philipturner/molecular-renderer/Documentation/MRSimulation.md

 File extension: `mrsimulation-txt`

 The plain-text format is designed to be easy to parse from a Python script.
 It is slower and consumes more memory than the binary format.
-You may also face performance issues, as Python is not a fast language\*.
+You may also face performance issues, as Python is not a fast language[^1].
 Nonetheless, this greatly reduces the barrier to usability.

-> If this become a bottleneck, try scripting in Swift, a language you must get slightly acquainted with to use Molecular Renderer.
-Ensure you compile in release mode or execute from the Swift REPL.
-Molecular Renderer's built-in deserializer applies further optimizations, including multithreading and GPU acceleration.

 The plain-text format is based on YAML, and arranges characters in a way that maximizes compression ratio during ZIP compression.
 After serializing the MD trajectory to a text file, run an external archiver application to transform it into a `.zip`.
 This is reduces file size when sharing over the internet or storing on disk.
 More efficient techniques can serialize chunks of the text one-by-one using the Python `zlib` library.